-Abstract: Most users want their search engine to incorporate three key features in query results.
-Relevant results(results they are actually interested in),Uncluttered(easy to read interface),Helpful options to broaden or tighten a search for accuracy.
-This paper addresses the third aspect with new improvement measures for an enhanced experience to the end user.
-A trivial query such as travel arrangement has to be broken down into a number of co-dependent steps over a period of time based on prior search patterns of the same user thus providing customized holistic view.
-For instance, a user may first search on possible destinations, timeline, events, etc. After deciding when and where to go, the user may then search for the most suitable arrangements for air tickets, rental cars, lodging, meals, etc. Each step results in one or more further queries, and each query results in one or more clicks on relevant pages.
-Current search engines cannot support this kind of hierarchical queries.
-We propose to implement Random walk propagation methods that can construct user profiles based on the credentials obtained from their prior search history repositories.
-Combined with click points driven click graphs of user search behavior the IR system can support complex queries for future requests at reduced navigations.
+Abstract: Search Engines has always been the chosen mode of information retrieval (IR) systems.
+Users are no longer content with issuing simple navigational queries.
+A complex query such as travel arrangement has to be broken down into a number of co-dependent steps over a period of time.
+For instance, a user may first search on possible destinations, timeline, events, etc. After deciding when and where to go, the user may then search for the most suitable arrangements for air tickets, rental cars, lodging, meals, etc. Each step requires one or more queries, and each query results in one or more clicks on relevant pages.
+Keyword based search engines cannot support this kind of hierarchical queries.
+So we propose to use Random walk propagation methods that construct user profile based on his credentials from its user search history repositories.
+Combined with click points driven click graphs of user search behaviors the IR system can support complex queries for future requests at reduced times.
 Random walk propagation over the query fusion graph methods support complex search quests in IR systems at reduced times.
-For developing an interactive IR system we also propose to use these search quests as auto complete features in similar query propagations.
-Biasing the ranking of search results can also be provided using ranking algorithms(top-k algorithms).
-Supporting these methods yields dynamic and improved performance in IR systems, by providing enriched user querying experience.
+For making the IR Systems effective and dynamic we also propose to use these search quests as auto complete features in similar query propagations.
+Biasing the ranking of search results can also be provided using any ranking algorithms(top-k algorithms).
+Supporting these methods yields dynamic performance in IR systems, by providing enriched user querying experience.
 A practical implementation of the proposed system validates our claim.